shopify vs ebay

 Shopify

-Shopify, on the other hand, lets you create a fully functional online store with an easy-to-manage dashboard for products, orders, and organization by vendor, category, tags, or collections.
-You can add pages (such as About Us and Contact), customize the design, menus, and checkout, and extend functionality with apps.
-However, for advanced customization, you need to learn Shopify's own templating language (Liquid) to edit themes, giving you almost unlimited control.
+Shopify, on the other hand, lets you create a fully functional online store with an easy-to-manage dashboard for products, orders, and organisation by vendor, category, tags, or collections.
+You can add pages (such as About Us and Contact), customise the design, menus, and checkout, and extend functionality with apps.
+However, for advanced customisation, you need to learn Shopify's own templating language (Liquid) to edit themes, giving you almost unlimited control.

 Verdict: eBay wins in pure simplicity, especially for beginners who want to start selling immediately.
 Shopify is more powerful and flexible for businesses that want professional control and scalability.